 So… you’ve finally moved up to an outdoor antenna.
 Or maybe you’ve had an old one on the roof for a while, and you’re ready to start using it.
 Aiming an antenna is one of the easiest tech jobs you can do and doesn’t require expensive tools.

 First you need to figure out where you’re going to aim the antenna.
-One of the better resources is antennaweb.org, the site operated by the Consumer Electronics Association (we’re a member.)
-Just by feeding in your zip code and you’ll get an idea where the broadcast towers are.
+One of the better resources is TVFool.com, which is operated by volunteers who are really passionate about antennas.
+Just start by feeding in your zip code and you’ll get an idea where the broadcast towers are.
 If you’re lucky, most of them will be in roughly the same location.

 So now, here’s all you need: